 Nissan has officially debuted their newest EV crossover, the 2023 Ariya.
 After much anticipation for this vehicle, we finally have more specs and a price range, as well as information on reserving a model.
+The Ariya will be the automaker's second EV model after the LEAF and boasts an upscale look with a larger layout than its stablemate.

 Measuring 182.9-inches long, 74.8-inches wide, and 65.4-inches tall, the Ariya electric car has 19-inch wheels nestled in 109.3-inch wheelbases.
 This EV’s exterior has been futuristic since its conception photos and the striking look has carried through to the actual model.
 The sides of the car feature stylized indents while the roofline has a rounded, swoopy design.
 The front bumper has somewhat of a U-shaped grille with LED headlights connecting on either end.
 With a sporty rear spoiler and a sloped rear hatch, the Ariya finishes off its exterior appearance with glossy-black accents.